 a receptor tyrosine kinase that may function as a signal transducer between specific cell types of mesodermal origin.
 Interacts with SKP1.
 Overexpression in tissue culture causes oncogenic transformation.
 Overexpressed in several cancers including thyroid, ovarian, gastric, ER+ breast cancer and acute myeloid leukemia, where it is associated with poor prognosis.
 2 isoforms of the human protein are produced by alternative splicing.
 Note: This description may include information from UniProtKB.

-Protein type: Protein kinase, TK; Membrane protein, integral; Kinase, protein; Protein kinase, tyrosine (receptor); EC 188.8.131.52; TK group; Axl family
+Protein type: Protein kinase, tyrosine (receptor); Protein kinase, TK; Oncoprotein; Membrane protein, integral; Kinase, protein; EC 184.108.40.206; TK group; Axl family

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.